 - Projects must satisfy all applicable local code requirements.

-- New T-8 linear fluorescent lighting equipment must meet Consortium For Energy Efficiency’s (CEE) High Performance and Reduced Wattage lamp and ballast efficiency specifications.
+- New T-8 linear fluorescent lighting equipment must meet Consortium for Energy Efficiency’s High Performance and Reduced Wattage lamp and ballast efficiency specifications.

 - New LED products must be listed on the ENERGY STAR® or DesignLights™ Consortium Qualified Products lists.

-- Exterior lighting products and fixtures must meet the International Dark-Sky Association (IDA) rating criteria.
+- Exterior lighting products and fixtures must meet the International Dark-Sky Association rating criteria.

-- Projects should follow Illuminating Engineering Society of North America (IESNA) recommendations for levels of lighting.
+- Projects should follow Illuminating Engineering Society of North America recommendations for levels of lighting.

 - Ninety percent or more of the lighting fixtures being replaced must be operational (retrofit projects only).

-- The following project and measure types are not eligible for incentives:
+- The following project and measure types are not eligible:

 - De-lamping on existing fixtures

-If an existing fixture is replaced with an entirely new one that requires less lamps to produce an appropriate level of light, the total reduction of summer peak kW demand will be eligible for incentives.
+- If an existing fixture is replaced with an entirely new one that requires fewer lamps to produce an appropriate level of light, the total reduction of summer peak kW demand will be eligible for incentives.

 - All components of the HVAC system must be new; no incentive will be paid for systems utilizing existing components.

-- HVAC system must be AHRI certified.
-For more information about AHRI, visit www.ahrinet.org.
+- HVAC system must be Air Conditioning, Heating and Refrigeration Institute (AHRI) certified.
+For more information about AHRI, visit ahrinet.org.
 For more information on how to determine the AHRI reference number of an installed system, visit www.ahridirectory.org or consult with your contractor.

-- VFD must be appropriately sized for the motor it is installed on; if the VFD is oversized, the incentive will be calculated based on the motor size.
+- VFD must be appropriately sized for the motor on which it is installed; if the VFD is oversized, the incentive will be calculated based on the motor size.

 - No incentive will be paid for VFDs installed on motors operating continuously at 100 percent motor loading.

-- N+1 redundancy motors (also referred to as active/passive or standby motors) are not eligible for an incentive; N+1 redundancy refers to backup motors that are available in the event of primary motor failure and do not actively participate within the system during normal operation.
+- N+1 redundancy motors (also referred to as active/passive or standby motors) are not eligible for an incentive.

 Step 1: Participant submits preliminary application

-Prior to installing any equipment, the participant must complete and submit a Preliminary Application.
-The Preliminary Application informs PEC on the estimated demand reduction and incentives that the proposed project will achieve.
-To complete and submit the Preliminary Application, a participant will perform the following actions:
+Before installing any equipment, you must complete and submit a preliminary application that informs us about the estimated demand reduction and incentives that the proposed project will achieve.
+To complete and submit the preliminary application, complete the following:

-Participants may also contact PEC for assistance filling out the workbook(s).
-For help send an email request to firstname.lastname@example.org or call (512) 372-8778, ext.
-119.
+You may also contact us for assistance filling out the workbook(s).
+For help, send an email request to firstname.lastname@example.org.

 The workbooks automatically calculate the estimated demand reduction and incentives based on preliminary equipment information.
-The participant will be required to provide the following types of information within the Commercial Application Workbooks:
+You will be required to provide the following types of information within the commercial application workbooks: